JacksonAllan/Verstable/README.md

 </tr>
 </table>

-Benchmarks comparing **Fastmap** to the aforementioned hash tables and several Robin Hood-based hash tables are available here.----
+Benchmarks comparing **Verstable** to the aforementioned hash tables and several Robin Hood-based hash tables are available here.----

-**Fastmap** is distributed under the MIT license.
+**Verstable** is distributed under the MIT license.

 Try it online here.--------

 ## Installation

-Just download `fastmap.h` and place it in your project's directory or your shared header directory.
+Just download `Verstable.h` and place it in your project's directory or your shared header directory.

 ## Example